Understanding Food Terms

 - If less than 50% of the calories in the food are from fat, it can mean that a food has been changed so it contains either one-third fewer calories or no more than half the fat of the regular version of this food.

-- If the food gets 50% or more of its calories from fat, then the product must have half the fat of the regular version in order to use the term “light.”
+- If the food gets 50% or more of its calories from fat, then the product must have half the fat of the regular version in order to use “light.”

 - The term “light” can also be used when the sodium (salt) content of a low-calorie, low-fat food has been reduced by 50%.
 “Light in sodium” may also be used on food in which the sodium content has been reduced by at least 50% even if it isn’t low-fat or low-calorie.
 “Lightly salted” means there’s half as much sodium than is normally added to the food.
 It may not be low enough to qualify as “low sodium.”